ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 Retention Time:
 ---------------
 Presets how long the tester waits during "Checkerboard + Ret" to detect weak bits that lose charge.
-(Manufacturers Recommended Minimum Retention Time)
+(DRAM retention time refers to the maximum time that data can be reliably stored in a DRAM cell before it needs to be refreshed)

 Cycle Delay:
 ------------
 Sets the pause duration between test loops (e.g., wait 1 second before starting the next pass).

-3. Visual & UI Settings (*** Turn off the Bargraph and the Phase Messages for faster testing!***)
+3. Visual & UI Settings (*** Turn off the Phase Messages for faster testing!***)
 -----------------------
 Phase Msgs: Toggles the display of specific sub-steps (e.g., "March C- (w0)").
 Turning this off speeds up the test slightly.
 Result Size: